-India - Market OverviewIndia - Market Overview
+Exporting to India - Market OverviewIndia - Market Overview

 While PM Modi and the BJP enjoyed several key victories in state elections in 2017, including in Uttar Pradesh, a state with a population of over 200 million, results in other states have been mixed.
 We expect national parliamentary elections in early-to-mid 2019.
 The BJP currently holds a majority in the lower house.
-Given India’s decentralized political system, US companies doing business in India should be prepared to encounter varied political and economic conditions across India’s twenty-nine states and seven union territories.
+Given India’s decentralized political system, U.S. companies doing business in India should be prepared to encounter varied political and economic conditions across India’s twenty-nine states and seven union territories.
 There are differences at the state level in the quality of governance, regulation, taxation, labor relations, and education levels.
-The country ranks 130 out of 189 in the World Bank’s Ease of Doing Business Report published in October 2017, up 30 spots from the previous year.
+India ranked 100 of 189 in the World Bank’s Ease of Doing Business Report published in October 2017, up 30 spots from the previous year.

 India Trade Development and Promotion